 But you also face a mandatory suspension of your driver’s license if an injury occurs.
 Section 343.31(2t) of the statutes states that your driver’s license will be suspended for 2 months if there is bodily harm, 3 months if there is great bodily harm, and 9 months if a death results.

 The bill is intended to expand the penalties for failure to yield violations.
 The bill would eliminate the section regarding bodily harm and would keep the license suspensions the same for an incident involving great bodily harm and death.
 The fines would also remain the same as applied to Section 346.18.
 However, violators would be required to attend a traffic safety course or they could face additional license suspensions.

 If you receive a failure to yield citation and there is an accident, you need to call us immediately.
 This is not a simple traffic ticket.
 Yes, there may be the inconvenience of paying a fine.
 But you also face a suspension of your driver’s license.
-Many times we can negotiate a settlement with the prosecutor that includes an amendment to a citation that does not require a mandatory license suspension.
-We’ve been successful negotiating these cases in the past and prosecutors know we won’t hesitate to fight the charges.
-Contact us today!
+Many times our defense attorneys can negotiate a settlement with the prosecutor that includes an amendment to a citation that does not require a mandatory license suspension.
+Our criminal law firm been successful negotiating these cases in the past and prosecutors know we won’t hesitate to fight the charges.
+Contact Milwaukee criminal defense law firm Meyer Van Severen, S.C. today!